Shain-Wai-Yan/Shain-Wai-Yan/README.md

 # Hello, I’m Shain Wai Yan 👋

-**Multilingual Marketing Technologist • Lifelong Learner • No-Code Architect • Self-Taught Fullstack Builder**
+**Full Stack Marketer • Creative Technologist • Digital Architect**

 ---

 ## 🔹 About Me

 I come from a humble background with limited resources, yet my curiosity and relentless drive have pushed me beyond what I once imagined possible.
-Without a computer science degree, I taught myself to build full-stack web applications and architect complex systems using modern tools — all while pursuing a BA in Literature and earning professional certificates in Digital Marketing and E-Commerce.
+Without a computer science degree, I taught myself to build full-stack web applications and architect complex systems using modern tools — all while pursuing my education.

 My passion lies at the intersection of **marketing, technology, and creativity**.
-I combine strategic business thinking with hands-on technical skills to create websites, marketing solutions, and tools that deliver real impact.
+I combine strategic business thinking and marketing with hands-on technical skills to create websites, marketing solutions, and tools that deliver real impact.

 ---